Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: Mesh-Informed Neural Networks

-As a matter of fact, the projections $\proj_{h,q}(\mesh)$ and $\proj_{h',q'}^{-1}(\mesh')$ have the sole purpose of making the definition rigorous.
+It is worth pointing out that, as a matter of fact, the projections $\proj_{h,q}(\mesh)$ and $\proj_{h',q'}^{-1}(\mesh')$ have the sole purpose of making Definition \ref{def:meshinformed} rigorous.
 What actually defines the mesh-informed layer $L$ are the sparsity patterns imposed to $\tilde{L}$.
-In fact, the idea is that these constraints should help the layer in producing outputs that are more coherent with the underlying spatial domain (cf. Figure 1).
+In fact, the idea is that these constraints should help the layer in producing outputs that are more coherent with the underlying spatial domain (cf. Figure \ref{fig:meshinfo}).
 In light of this intrinsic duality between $L$ and $\tilde{L}$, we will refer to the weights and biases of $L$ as to those that are formally defined in $\tilde{L}$.
 Also, for better readability, from now on we will use the notation to emphasize that $L$ is a mesh-informed layer with support $r$.
-We note that dense layers can be recovered by letting $r\ge\text{diam}(\Omega)$, while lighter architecture are obtained for smaller values of $r$.
-The following result provides an explicit upper bound on the number of nonzero entries in a mesh-informed layer.
+We note that dense layers can be recovered by letting \newstuff{$r\ge\sup\;\{\geodistance(\x,\x')\;|\;\x,\x'\in\Omega\}$}, while lighter architecture are obtained for smaller values of $r$.
+The following result provides an explicit upper bound on the number of nonzero entries in a mesh-informed layer. \newstuff{For the sake of simplicity, we restrict to the case in which $\geodistance$ is the Euclidean distance.}